okami101/vuetify-admin/packages/docs/guide/generators.md

 |> schema generator resource

-You can even to generate all fields as needed thanks to `fields` properties.
+You can even generate all fields as needed thanks to `fields` properties.
 Here is the expected structure :

 |> schema generator field